devchuckcamp/goinsight/README.md

 docker compose up --build
 ```

+## 🚀 Future Features

+Interested in what's coming next?
+Check out our [Future Features & Roadmap](FUTURE_FEATURES.md) document to see:
+- Planned enhancements and new capabilities
+- Advanced ML integrations with tens-insight
+- Multi-source feedback aggregation
+- Enhanced dashboards and alerting
+- Enterprise features and scalability improvements

+Have a feature request?
+Open an issue or see the [FUTURE_FEATURES.md](FUTURE_FEATURES.md) for how to contribute!

 ## 📝 Notes

 - The seed data includes 33 diverse feedback records covering billing, onboarding, performance, features, security, UI/UX, and integrations